 For centuries, traders have journeyed over high Himalayan mountain passes and along well-worn paths through the desolate Tibetan deserts.
 They carried not just goods, but religion, arts and customs.
 Over centuries, these influences spread throughout the entire Himalayan region.
-Today, as you look at art in monasteries, thangka paintings, Buddhist sculptures, antique Tibetan rugs, handmade jewelry, and ornate cashmere scarves, a story of these influences can be told.
+Today, as you look at art in monasteries, thangka paintings, Buddhist sculptures, antique Tibetan rugs, handmade jewelry, ornate cashmere scarves, and the textiles and clothing a story of these influences can be told.
 In this way, these arts tell the story of the Himalaya.

 Mahakala Fine Arts started quite organically.
 Stephen had been working as an expat in Asia for the better part of a decade.
 Meanwhile, Candice lived in Shanghai and had a jewelry shop.
 After dating for several years, we decided to leave that life behind, get married and go on an 8-month honeymoon.
 We travelled through India, joining a yoga program for two weeks in Rishikesh and following the Dalai Lama for a week, hearing his words of compassion every day.
 We then went to Nepal where we took a ten-day course on Buddhism at a Tibetan monastery.
 We woke every day before sunrise to start our daily meditations.
 We explored a lot of the Nepal countryside and went trekking through the desolate restricted Mustang area (see photo, in Lo Manthang) along the border with Tibet.
 We also went to Bhutan where we climbed to the Tiger's Nest monastery, and enjoyed the fabulous Paro Tsechu where we had the honor of meeting the lovely King and Queen.